 Provides a value to the /login option.
 You can specify a username value as either DOMAIN\UserName or UserName.

 Matches the source item specification in the current directory and any subfolders.

 Ignores the merge history and merges the specified changes from the source into the destination, even if some or all these changes have been merged before.

 Prints a list of all changesets in the source that have not yet been merged into the destination.
 The list should include the changeset ID that has not been merged and other basic information about that changeset.

 Does not perform the merge operation, but updates the merge history to track that the merge occurred.
 This discards a changeset from being used for a particular merge.

-For a selective merge, this option specifies the range that should be merged into the destination or target.
+For a selective merge, this option specifies the range that should be merged into the destination.
 For a catch-up merge, this parameter specifies the version before which all un-merged changes should be merged.

-For a selective merge, the version range represents the starting and end points of the set of changes to be merged.
-For example, if you try to merge version 4~6, the changesets 4, 5, and 6 are merged.
+For a selective merge, the version range denotes the beginning and end points of the set of changes to be merged.
+For example, if you attempt to merge version 4~6, the changesets 4, 5, and 6 are merged.

 Specifies a lock type or removes a lock from an item.
 For more information, see Understanding Lock Types.

 Shows a preview of the merge.